Substantial Comparability Pathway

 Existing Exemptions Candidates applying for the Substantial Comparability Pathway, but not accepted on the Substantial Comparability Pathway, will continue as either Category I or Category II Exemption Status on the Specialist Pathway to Fellowship of the RANZCP.

-Existing Exemptions Candidates will be required to submit the completed Substantial Comparability Pathway Application Form A2, payment of the relevant fee, and all of the following supporting documentation (see the second column of the application form checklist).
+Existing Exemptions Candidates will be required to submit the completed Specialist assessment application form, payment of the relevant fee, and all of the following supporting documentation.

 Assessment of existing Exemptions Candidates